 It has been a common debate for many years between website designers whether or not you should design your site for above or below the fold.
 Some say the fold does not exist and that it does not matter where content should be placed, while some argue it must be at the very top of the page.
-In this post, you will learn about how to determine where your website’s fold is located and what you can do with that data.
+In this post, you will learn how to determine where your website’s fold is located and what you can do with that data.

 What Is The Fold?